Jmcleodfoss/pstreader/pstExtractor/README.md

     mvn tomcat7:deploy
     mvn tomcat7:undeploy
     mvn tomcat7:redeploy

-*Note* that I have found that the tomcat7:deploy goal occasionally fails because the Tomcat application keeps one of the JSF jar files open.
-When this happens, I shut down Tomcat and restart it.
-Somtimes I have to kill Java as well.

 If you find the server is low on memory, add the following line to the file <tomcat-home>/bin/catalina.sh